nxtht67-dotcom/onlinenotepad-automation/README.md

 ---

-## Description of the 19 Automated Test Cases
+## Description of the 19 Automated Test Cases/Scenarios

 These scenarios cover critical user paths of the notepad: